A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Most comedies don't age well -- the jokes, gags, and even the actors all become dated.
-That can't be said of Monty Python and the Holy Grail, which is still every bit as hilarious.
-The legendary British comedy troupe Monty Python (Graham Chapman, John Cleese, Terry Gilliam, Eric Idle, Terry Jones, and Michael Palin) performs its own loony version of the King Arthur legend.
+Many comedies don't age well -- the jokes, gags, and even the actors all become dated.
+That can't be said of Monty Python and the Holy Grail, which is still as hilarious as it always was -- though its stereotypes may be jarring for some.
+The legendary British comedy troupe (including Chapman, John Cleese, Terry Gilliam, Eric Idle, Terry Jones, and Michael Palin) performs its own loony version of the King Arthur legend.
 But don't expect swashbuckling heroes on horses.
-Instead, Arthur (Chapman) and his knights trot along sans horses while a subject makes galloping noises with two coconuts.
+Instead, Arthur (Chapman) and his knights trot along sans horses while someone makes galloping noises with two coconuts.
 It would spoil the fun to give away more of the memorable gags; they're nearly nonstop and need to be experienced, not explained.
 But look out for the side-splitting scenes with the Black Knight, the shrubbery bit, and the father of a rather hesitant groom.